 - Budget friendly home loan.
 Since you’ll know exactly what you have to repay toward your fixed rate home loan each billing cycle you can plan a budget accordingly.
-This isn’t possible with variable rate loans since you never know what you’ll be paying from one bill to the next.
+This isn’t possible with floating rate loans since you never know what you’ll be paying from one bill to the next.

 - Possible lost savings.
 With a fixed rate home loan you’ll miss out on savings if the RBNZ drops the official cash rate or economic factors change during your two year fixed rate loan term.
-If this happens during your loan term there’s a chance that you’ll be paying more than those with a variable rate home loan.
+If this happens during your loan term there’s a chance that you’ll be paying more than those with a floating rate home loan.